Cacti/documentation/Automation-Networks.md

 ![Automation Networks](images/automation-networks.png)

-Here is a flow chart of the automation proccess
+Here is the flow of the automation scan

 ![Automation Flow](images/cacti_automation_flow2.JPG)